Acacia species with data conflicts

 The novel results in Clement’s accounts still need replication by someone.

-Dr. Clement has commented about being unaware of any controversy or questions existing about their work but this appears to be in conflict with two professional workers (Dr. Shulgin & Dr. Terry) who voiced comments to me about their experiences with Dr. Clement while they were still trying to learn answers for the questions they noticed.
-It is worth carefully reading the words appearing in the various published accounts.
+Dr. Clement has commented about being unaware of any controversy or questions existing about their work (as has Forbes) but this appears to be in conflict with at least two professional workers (Dr. Alexander T. Shulgin & Dr. Martin Terry) who voiced comments to me about their experiences with Dr. Clement while they were still trying to learn answers for the questions they had noticed.
+Shulgin was in California and attempted to contact her both by phone and by snail mail.
+Terry was then at the same institution as Clement (Texas A&M) working on his third PhD.
+He described unsuccessfully to arrange a conversation with her despite knowing each other from prior to this.

 In 2013, an interview with Dr. Clement appeared, in which she defended their reported data and described the elaborate precautions that were said to be necessary in order to produce the same results.
 (Such as performing the extraction and solvent removal using the protection of an argon blanket.)